HYPERNETS/hypernets_processor/docs/sphinx/content/users/users.rst

 User Guide
 ==========

-There are two main use cases for the hypernets_processor package.
+There are two main use cases for the **hypernets_processor** module.
 The primary function of the software is the automated preparation of data retrieved from network sites for distribution to users.
 Additionally, the software may also be used for ad-hoc processing of particular field acquisitions, for example for testing instrument operation in the field.
-For information on each these use cases click on one of the following links:
+For information on each these use cases read the following sections.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   use_field
-   user_processor
-   atbd
+   user_adhoc
+   user_automated